isomerpages/moe-crescentgirlssch/_cca/Performing Arts/Choir.md

 permalink: /our-holistic-curriculum/cce/cca/performing-arts/choir/
 description: ""
 third_nav_title: Performing Arts
+variant: markdown
 ---
 ## **CHOIR**

->*"WE SING AS ONE"*
+&gt; “We Sing as One!”

 The Crescent Girls’ School Choir has been actively contributing to the musical culture in school, as well as participating in public performances regularly.
-The choir received a Certificate of Distinction at the Singapore Youth Festival Arts Presentation 2017, and also attained the Gold Award at the Singapore International Choral Festival (SICF) in 2018, having the highest score among the Singapore choirs in its category.
+The choir received the Certificate of Distinction at the Singapore Youth Festival Arts Presentation in 2017, 2019, and 2023.
+The choir is also proud to attain the Gold Award at the Singapore International Choral Festival (SICF) in 2018, scoring the highest mark among the Singapore choirs in its category.&nbsp;

-With their motto, ‘_The Voice, The Spirit, The Soul_’, the choir shows commitment and passion be it in performing or mentoring fellow singers.
-Recent activities of the choir include singing at the Voices of Singapore Festival in the past two years, performing as a guest item with the VOCO Singapore Ladies’ Choir, being part of the chorus in the Orchestra of the Music Makers (OMM)’s productions - Hansel and Gretel and OMM10: Bernstein’s Mass, as well as participating in numerous inter-school choir exchanges throughout the year.
-The choir also mentored primary school choir members from selected schools in the most recent exchange.
-The choir has also put up numerous concerts over the years and has all been very warmly received.
+With their motto, ‘The Voice, The Spirit, The Soul’, the choir shows commitment and passion in both performing and mentoring younger singers.
+Significant events that the choir participated in include performing as a guest item with the VOCO Singapore Ladies’ Choir, and being part of the chorus in the Orchestra of the Music Makers (OMM)’s productions - Hansel and Gretel and OMM10: Bernstein’s Mass.
+The choir also participated in numerous inter-school choir exchanges with various primary and secondary school choirs and performed for the school during special occasions.

 #### **EVENTS:**
+* Singapore Youth Festival Arts Presentation
+* Singapore International Choral Festival
+* Annual in-house concert ‘Vivace’
+* Choir Exchanges and Combined Concerts with other primary and/or secondary school choirs
 * Sec 1 Orientation Campfire
-*   CCA Open House
 * P6 Open House
+* Chinese New Year Celebrations
 * Speech Day
-*   National Day
+* National Day Celebrations
-*   CCA S-ViA
-*   Choir exchanges with other secondary school choirs
-*   Vivace, Vivace 2.0, Vivace 3.0 (Student-initiated concert)
-*   Voices of Singapore (VOS) Festival
-*   In collaboration with Orchestra of the Music Makers - OMM: Hansel and Gretel (2017)
-*   Guest item at the VOCO Singapore Ladies’ Choir Concert (2017)
-*   SYF Arts Presentation (2017)
-*   In collaboration with Orchestra of the Music Makers - OMM10: Bernstein’s Mass (2018)
-*   Singapore International Choral Festival (2018)

 #### **Teachers-In-charge:**